 Anyone looking for the best Canon EF macro lens

 The Canon EF 100mm f/2.8L IS USM does not disappoint fans of Canon L Series lenses.
-And you would hope not, as this lens is way past the expensive side of a thousand dollars.
+And you would hope not, as this lens is pretty expensive.

 Although its lightweight construction might surprise you, it’s not a sign of poor quality.
 The mount is metal, and the body is weather- and dust-sealed.

 And with macro lenses, of course, performance is magnified.
 And this is where the Canon scores well.
-Images are beautifully sharp.
-And bokeh is smooth and pleasing anywhere from f/5.6.
+Images are beautifully sharp, and bokeh is smooth and creamy from f/5.6 and narrower.

-Super-effective image stabilization (IS) is a bonus in macro work, and the implementation with this lens is excellent.
-Plus, the autofocus is fast a near-silent.
+Super-effective image stabilization (IS) is a bonus in macro work, and this lens implements it perfectly.
+Plus, the autofocus is fast and almost completely silent.

 And to help focus in tricky situations, it has three settings.
-There is full AF, from 0.5m to infinity and from 0.3 to 0.5m.
+There is full AF, from 1.6 ft (0.5 m) to infinity, and from 1 to 1.6 ft (0.3 to 0.5 m).
 And manual focus is always available.
-Simply twist the focus ring.

 The beauty of this lens is that you’ll never regret having a 100mm portrait-length lens.
 And this gives you a crisp, clear macro lens too.